vernvriereen/psyche/docs/coordinator.md

 The coordinator shares information about the model and the data server location to run the server app along with some info about the run itself, like the id, the warmup and the min clients to start training.

-Every a certain period of time the server calls a tick function that just checks the state of the run and update all the correct parameters, the tick function on the server just calls the tick function on the coordinator under and then broadcast the coordinator to all the connected clients to check for the actual state of the round.
+At certain intervals the server calls a tick function that checks the state of the run and updates all the correct parameters, the tick function on the server calls the underlying tick function in the coordinator and then broadcasts the coordinator to all the connected clients to check for the actual state of the round.
 The coordinator checks the actual state of the run and acts in consequence.

 When a new client joins the run it has to communicate the `run_id` that wants to join.
-The server try to match it with the one in the coordinator to correctly join to the run.
+The server tries to match it with the one in the coordinator in order to correctly join the run.
 After processing the joining message the client gets added to the pending clients of the server and runs a new tick on the coordinator.

 At first it will be on `WaitingForMembers` state.
-In this state the coordinator will ask the server for the pending clients that join previously to this tick in the round.
-In case the coordinator already receives enough clients to advance then it starts the warmup state and saves it in its internal data.
+In this state the coordinator will ask the server for those pending clients which have joined prior to this tick in the round.
+If the coordinator has already received enough clients to advance, then it starts the warmup state and saves it in its internal data.

 ```mermaid
 sequenceDiagram